A scientific approach to government

 The scientific method was developed to explain the physical world.
 It involves several related ideas:

 • Theories that try to explain measurements, typically mathematically.
-Theories are predictive.

 • Experiments that use instruments to test theories.
 Theories are disproven if they fail to predict the result of an experiment.
 If there is no possible experiment that could disprove a theory, the theory has little value.

-New theories may meet resistance - organized religion tries to suppress science that contradicts its belief systems; oil and tobacco companies fight science that threatens their profits.
-The scientific community itself can form internal power structures that suppress research that threatens dominant paradigms.
-The scientific method is designed to resist these pressures.
-Disproven theories must be discarded, no matter how entrenched and powerful their supporters.
-The truth - even if there's initially overwhelming opposition to it - eventually wins.
+New theories may meet resistance: organized religion tries to suppress science that contradicts its belief systems; oil and tobacco companies fight science that threatens their profits.
+The scientific community itself can form internal power structures that suppress research which threatens dominant paradigms.

 It's worth noting that: